Moving towards new legislation

 Veterinary Technicians: Connect with the College

 The Veterinary Professionals Act provides an exciting, new framework for the regulation of the veterinary profession.
 We want to help you stay informed.
 Veterinary technicians and veterinary team members who wish to receive helpful e-mails around the work of the Transition Council, upcoming consultations, timelines, and opportunities, can be added to our e-mail distribution list through the link below.
-Sign up today!
+Sign up today and you will be entered in a monthly draw for a $50 gift card!

 Transition Council established